FredrikBergelin/FAF_website/src/backend/templates/views/markdown/moderation.md

 I reclaimed engineers from my teammates, because they were taking my reclaim/mass extractor spots.
 Why was I banned?

-* Reclaiming allied units is not accepted.
-Additionally, the FAF Code of Conduct explicitly explains that there are no ‘reserved’ reclaim patches or mass extractor spots.
+* Reclaiming allied units is not accepted, even in response to a teammate reclaiming your units.
+Additionally, the FAF Code of Conduct explicitly explains that there are no ‘reserved’ reclaim patches or mass extractor spots; if you have not yet built a mass extractor, you have no claim to that mass spot.
 We recommend you discuss the assignment of reclaim or mexes with your team.

 I reported my teammate for taking all the available mass extractors.
 Why was my report dismissed?